-When they’re of the appropriate age, talk to your kids about sexting: how to recognize it and what to do if they encounter it.
+When they’re of the appropriate age, talk to your kids about sexting and the consequences of sending nudes: how to recognize it and what to do if they encounter it.
 Make sure they know they can always come to you and talk about what’s happening in their life.
 Discuss your family’s stance on the subject of sexting and what you expect of them.
 Stress that you know the pressures they’re facing.

 - Conversation Starter: “As you get older, you’re going to have new experiences with sexual content, and I just wanted to remind you of our family values on that subject.
 But let’s also check in every once in a while to make sure we’re on the same page.”

 Naked pictures of minors are illegal and can be considered child pornography — even if it’s two children willingly exchanging them.
 Sexting laws vary from state to state, and they can be hard to understand, so it’s important to do some research and know where your state stands on the issue.
 Some jurisdictions have “Romeo and Juliet” provisions, which lessen the severity of the offense when the parties involved are similar in age.

 - Conversion Starter: "What do you think might happen if you send nudes?
 Do you think it's something that would get you in trouble with the police?"

 Monitor for Possible Issues